csarnevesht/sync-with-playwright/docs/account-dropbox-information.md

 ## Example Output

-When using the `--dropbox_account_info` flag, you'll see beautiful, formatted output like this:
+When using the `--dropbox_account_info` flag, you'll see analysis, formatted output like this:

 ```
 ================================================================================